-In 2000 and on the livery was changed again and the airline was renamed to it´s old name: Saudi Arabian Airlines.
-Prince Sultan Bin Abdul Aziz Al Saud signed a contract to conduct studies for the privatisation of the airline.
-The final B777 was delivered in August 2001 completing the next generation fleet.
+In 2000 and on the livery was changed again and the airline was renamed to its old name: Saudi Arabian Airlines.
+Prince Sultan Bin Abdul Aziz Al Saud signed a contract to conduct studies for the privatization of the airline.
+Nowadays its more or less privatized with parts of the organization based in separate companies.
 In 2002 a new Golden service was started to Europe, the US, Dubai and Kuala Lumpur.

 Special Flight Services (SFS)